Catalogue Debt - Could I get my catalogue debts written off?

 Catalogue Debt FAQs

 With offers of ‘buy now pay later’ and being able to pay for purchases over instalments, catalogues are an extremely convenient way for many people to shop.
-But, it can be incredibly tempting and easy to overspend and create a debt burden that is tricky to pay off, especially around Christmas or birthdays.
-If you
+But, it can be incredibly tempting and easy to spend money you don’t have and create a debt burden that is tricky to pay off, especially around Christmas